oras-project/oras/docs/proposals/diagnose-experience.md

 Curl only has a `--verbose` option to output verbose logs.
 No `--debug` option.

-#### Docker
+#### Docker and Podman

-Docker has `--debug` and `--log-level` options to control debug logs output within different log levels, such as INFO, DEBUG, WARN, etc. No `--verbose` option.
+Docker provdes two options `--debug` and `--log-level`  to control debug logs output within different log levels, such as INFO, DEBUG, WARN, etc. No `--verbose` option.
 Docker has its own daemon service running in local so its logs might be much more complex.

+#### Helm

+Helm CLI tool provides a global flag `--debug` to enable verbose output.

 #### Kubectl